cdsre/terragraph/README.rst

 it provides a HighlightingMode to allow the user to decide if they want to see all the resources the node depends on, all the resources that depend on this node, or both.

+NOTE: In terraform 1.7+ PR https://github.com/hashicorp/terraform/pull/34288, the graph output has been changed to be compact graph.
+In order to produce a format that works with this tool and the old structure you need to run `terraform graph --type=plan`

 Usage
 -----